 - Pharmacy Law and Regulations: Understand the laws, rules, regulations, and court cases affecting pharmacists and pharmacy practice.

-- Pharmacy Management and Professional Leadership: Take a deep dive into topics to help manage the pharmacy, lead the team, and develop yourself as an individual.
+- Pharmacy Management and Leadership: Take a deep dive into topics to help manage the pharmacy, lead the team, and develop yourself as an individual.

 - PharmTalk®: PharmTalks are interactive TED-style talks showcasing the latest innovative ideas developed by pharmacists for pharmacists.